NotuDocs vs Skriber: Template-First Notes vs Behavioral Health AI Scribe

 HIPAA and Compliance

-Skriber is built with HIPAA compliance in mind and offers a Business Associate Agreement.
-This matters for insurance-billing practices, clinicians working within healthcare systems, and any setting where the organization's compliance officer has said a BAA is required before using any documentation tool.
+Skriber offers a HIPAA Business Associate Agreement.
+This matters for insurance-billing practices, clinicians working within healthcare systems, and any setting where a compliance officer requires a BAA before any documentation tool touches patient data.

 NotuDocs does not offer a BAA and is not HIPAA certified.
 If your practice requires a BAA as a precondition, that resolves the comparison before workflow, price, or any other factor.
-Skriber is the appropriate choice for those settings, and this article cannot honestly recommend otherwise.
+Skriber is the appropriate choice for those settings, and this article cannot recommend otherwise.
+Be clear about your compliance requirements before evaluating any other aspect of either tool.

 Who Each Tool Is For